Futarimiti/snowmelt-cup-en-trans/invitational-tournament-rules/trans.md

 ### Time Arrangements

-The event is scheduled to take place from August 28th to August 30th, with the specific timing to be determined by the players.
+The event is scheduled to take place from 28/8 to 30/8, with the specific timing to be determined by the players.

 Following the announcement of each song,